How to Pack Clothes So They Don’t Wrinkle

 Plastic reduces friction, thereby eliminating wrinkles from your clothes.

 Take advantage of this trick by using dry cleaning bags.
-Pack one outfit per bag then pack them into your luggage.
+Pack one outfit per bag then arrange those bags into your luggage.

-Melissa Klurman at Fodors road-tested this trick, and she says, “Clothes arrive in a perfectly preserved state.
+Melissa Klurman at Fodors road-tested this trick.
+She says, “Clothes arrive in a perfectly preserved state.
 Really!”

 How to Keep Clothes from Wrinkling in a Backpack

 With a backpack, you are more likely to create friction which will cause your clothes to wrinkle.
-A soft-sided travel backpack is more prone to jostling and being shoved under seats.
+A soft-sided travel backpack is more prone to being smushed and jostled.

-For specific road-tested advice on packing wrinkle-free in a backpack, I turned to the pros: cyclists who brave peak traffic hours biking to work then change into a neat business suit and tie .
+For specific road-tested advice on packing wrinkle-free in a backpack, I turned to the pros: cyclists who brave peak traffic hours biking to work before changing into a neat business suit and tie.

 Commenters on Ask MetaFilter suggest three methods: